-The DSNY Organics Collection pilot program currently serves approximately 270,000 households in all five boroughs and will continue to expand to include additional neighborhoods over the next several years.
+The DSNY organics collection program currently serves more than 270,000 households in all five boroughs and will continue to expand to include additional neighborhoods over the next several years.

 Organic waste accounts for about 31% of all waste generated by residents in New York City.
 Organic waste includes yard waste, food scraps, compostable paper (napkins, paper plates, etc.), and other materials suitable for industrial-scale composting.

-Operating a curbside program can help NYC reduce waste sent to costly landfills, deter pests by storing food waste in special rodent-resistant bins, and create compost (a natural soil amendment) or renewable energy.
+Operating a curbside program helps NYC reduce waste sent to costly landfills, deters pests by storing food waste in special rodent-resistant bins, and creates compost (a natural soil amendment) or renewable energy.